jadoncalvert/meghna-hugo/exampleSite/content/english/blog/simple-blog-post-8.md

 ---
-title: Are You Doing the Right Way
+title: Are You Doing the Right
 date: 2018-09-12T14:51:12.000+06:00
 image_webp: "/images/a09i0987.jpg"
 image: "/images/img_0976.JPG"